Menu

 Volunteer-led, NOVAA offers a variety of programming designed to support the professional development of leaders of volunteers with all levels of expertise.
 Whether you are just starting out or have been in the field for many years, NOVAA has something to offer everyone become a member today!

 We remain committed to providing support and resources for leaders in volunteer management.
-Our 2022 programming will include both virtual and in person options.
+We strive to offer both in person and virtual professional development opportunities.

 We look forward to seeing you soon!